How free shall trade ever be

 In theory, specialization should work out to our mutual benefit.
 And competition should awaken the animal spirits in us to bring out the best.

-As in biology, reality is much messier.
-Some free trade relationships are more symbiotic in nature, others are much more parasitic.
+As in biology, the reality is much messier.
+Some free trade relationships are more symbiotic, others are much more parasitic.
 Or have turned parasitic in time.

 But no matter what you use as a yardstick to measure the relationship, the exploitation of the capability to destroy the environment and social structures will remain.